Saturday, December 19, 2020

 Injury Anxiety

 In May 2019 I broke my leg/ankle on a 6’ mini ramp.
 I had two surgeries, and now have a lot of metal in my leg.
 I was cleared to start skating again in March 2020.
 My ankle is weak, and not nearly as flexible as it once was.
 If I come down on it wrong, it hurts, and I collapse.
 I can no longer properly “run out” of tricks.
 My ability to do “controlled falls” is nowhere near what it once was.
 Because of this, I often now wear knee/elbow pads even when skating a curb (e.g. I collapse/can’t run out of bails).
 Not only do I have ankle reinjury anxiety, but now I also wrestle with anxiety about injuring some other part of my body because I can’t fall with the controlled manner I once did.
 Add to that, the fact that our reaction time slows with age, and the fact that we don’t heal as fast as we used…and, well, yeah, there is a lot to be anxious about.
-(UPDATE: My ankle is now doing much better.
-I no longer collapse on simple run-outs.
-It’s still weaker/less flexible, but much better than when I first wrote this.
-That said, my mental game has not fully recovered, and there is still a lot of doubt on some things.)
+(2023 UPDATE: My ankle is now healed-up as much as it's ever going to be.
+It will never be the same as it was before the injury, but I am back to skating at almost the same level I was before.
+That said, the body heals faster than the mind, and a few years later, I still occasionally have mental battles over/with some tricks because of re-injury fear.
+And I realize that may never go fully away.)

 I share my story so that if you are reading this, and you have (re)injury anxiety, to let you know you are not alone.
 I know exactly what you are dealing with.
 I, too, have very real experience in this field.
 Much of what is written below is aimed at someone who is just starting-up again, or is just coming back from a major injury.
 However, this information is equally applicable to someone working on their first kickflip McTwist as it is to someone learning to ollie again.
 The specific trick here is wholly irrelevant, as it is actually nothing more than a mere variable in a larger, universal structure of injury anxiety.
 Danny Way, about to try something he’s never done before on a megaramp, probably has a similar (injury) anxiety that you may have acid dropping off a curb.
 Sure, the scale and scope of those two tricks may be vastly different, but the existential experience of that anxiety is often shared across all skill sets.
 So, what can be done about it?